Forex Education

 3. Engulfing Patterns

 There are engulfing patterns for both the bearish and bullish markets.
 Engulfing patterns are among the strongest candlestick reversal patterns.
-You can know about the possibility of a major reversal at the extremes.
+Thus, you can know about the possibility of a significant reversal at the extremes.

 bearish engulfing pattern